Professor Hung, Fan Ngai Ivan 孔繁毅

-Dr. Ivan Fan Ngai HUNG is currently Clinical Associate Professor and Honorary Consultant in the Department of Medicine, Queen Mary Hospital, University of Hong Kong.
+Professor Ivan Fan Ngai HUNG is currently Clinical Professor and Assistant Dean (Clinical Curriculum & Assessment), Department of Medicine, Li Ka Shing Faculty of Medicine, University of Hong Kong and Honorary Consultant in Queen Mary Hospital, Hong Kong SAR.
 He is a dual specialist in Infectious Disease and Gastroenterology & Hepatology.
 He obtained his medical degree from the University of Bristol Medical School, England in 1996.
 After working in the University of Cambridge Medical School and Charing Cross Hospital, the Imperial College Medical School, London, he returned to Hong Kong in 1999 and joined the Department of Medicine, Queen Mary Hospital.
-After obtaining his MRCP, he underwent subspecialty training in Infectious Diseases, followed by Gastroenterology and Hepatology.
+After obtaining his MRCP, he underwent subspecialty training in infectious diseases, followed by gastroenterology and hepatology.
 He was a Visiting Fellow at the Division of Geographical Medicine and Infectious Diseases, Tufts-New England Medical Center, Boston, USA.
 He obtained his M.D. degree from the University of Hong Kong in 2011 and was awarded the Sir Patrick Manson Gold Medal award for best M.D. thesis.
 He is currently the Fellow of Royal Colleges of Physicians of London and Edinburgh.

-His research interest includes vaccine, innovative treatment of severe influenza and pneumococcal infection, treatment of resistant Helicobacter pylori infection, novel endoscopy techniques, and hepatitis B related hepatocellular carcinoma.
-He is ranked as University of Hong Kong top 1% scientists in 2013, with an H-index of 24.
+His research interest includes vaccine, innovative treatment of severe influenza and prevention of pneumococcal infection, treatment of resistant Helicobacter pylori infection, novel endoscopy techniques, and hepatitis B related hepatocellular carcinoma.
+He is ranked as University of Hong Kong top 1% scientists in 2013, with an H-index of 32.
+He is the Board & Founding Member of the World Association for Infectious Diseases and Immunological Disorders (WAidid), member of 8 international advisory boards for vaccine and infectious diseases.
+He is Section Editor for the BMC Infectious Diseases and editorial board member of the Journal of Gastroenterology and Hepatology, Journal of Interventional Gastroenterology and the Scientific World Journal.
 He is a regular reviewer for journals including the Lancet, Annals of Internal Medicine, Vaccine, Clinical Vaccine and Immunology, Endocrine, Clinical Obesity, Gastrointestinal Endoscopy, Helicobacter, Journal of Gastroenterology and Hepatology, Digestion and the Hong Kong Journal of Medicine.
-He is the editorial board member of the Journal of Gastroenterology and Hepatology, BMC Infectious Diseases, and the Scientific World Journal.